-- Loads webpages at URLs. - Keeps a history of all the website the user visited. - They allow the user to navigate forward and backward. - They make use of cookies. - They support hyperlinks, which are links to other webpages/locations on the document. - Data is stored inside of a cache.
+- Loads webpages at URLs. - · Keeps a history of all the website the user visited. - They allow the user to navigate forward and backward. - They make use of cookies. - They support hyperlinks, which are links to other webpages/locations on the document.